universaldevices/plugin-dev/modbus/POLYGLOT_CONFIG.md

 - All you need to provide is a JSON file describing the registers, unit of measure, names, and permissible values.
 - You upload this JSON file using the Zip Upload button at the bottom of the Configuration screen.
 - You also provide the host and port for your Modbus device
+- If you have RTU, then in the protocol of the JSON file, add:
+"is_rtu": true (default is false)

 ## Parameters: